-The research identifies in the Incubator model, a strategy for the reuse of vacant industrial buildings as space for urban manufacturing and creative industries.
-The model, based on the coexistence in the same building of different actors and productions, has been recognised as a strategic urban component, a catalyst of local development strategies, community enhancement and new business creation.
+This research identifies the Incubator model as a strategy for the reuse of vacant industrial buildings as space for urban manufacturing and creative industries.
+The model, based on the coexistence in the same building of different stakeholders and production facilities, has been recognised as a strategic urban component, a catalyst of local development strategies, community enhancement and new business creation.